hoanganhngo610/deep-river.ecml-pkdd.2023/index.md

 ---
 layout: default
-title: "Online clustering: algorithms, evaluation, metrics, application and benchmarking"
+title: "Opportunities and Challenges for Online Deep Learning"
-description: Tutorial presented at the 28<sup>th</sup> ACM SIGKDD Conference on Knowledge Discovery and Data Mining, August 14<sup>th</sup> - 18<sup>th</sup>, 2022, Washington DC Convention Center.
+description: Tutorial presented at the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), 2023, Turin, Italy.
 ---

 <style type="text/css">